Dayton Mall

 Dayton Mall is a shopping mall in Miami Township, Montgomery County, Ohio, United States, a suburb of Dayton.
-The mall's anchor stores are Dick's Sporting Goods, DSW, Guitar Center, H&M, JCPenney, Kirkland's, LensCrafters, Macy's, Morris Home Furniture, Ross Dress for Less, and Ulta Beauty.
-There are 2 vacant anchor stores that were once Elder-Beerman and Sears.
+The mall's anchor stores are Macy's and JCPenney; Crossroads Dayton, the local location of a Cincinnati-based megachurch, also serves as a major anchor.
+Junior anchors are Dick's Sporting Goods, DSW, Guitar Center, H&M, Kirkland's, LensCrafters, Morris Home Furniture, Ross Dress for Less, and Ulta Beauty.
+There is a vacant anchor store that was once Elder-Beerman.
 Located 10 mi south of downtown Dayton, just north of the junction of Interstate 75 and Interstate 675 between the suburbs of Centerville and Miamisburg, the mall has attracted millions of visitors since its grand opening in 1970.
-The mall was formerly owned by Washington Prime Group, a Columbus-based firm, which acquired the complex in 1997; it is managed and leased by Spinoso Real Estate Group.
+The mall is owned, managed and leased by Hull Property Group.